 Similarly, if you decide to use an on-demand staffing platform instead of a traditional staffing firm, check reviews and make sure the site is trusted by other business owners and workers before you sign up or make any payments.

-Good staffing companies want to help you find the best workers for your organization, and they won't be able to do that if you don't communicate clearly and thoroughly about your company, your position and the type of person you want for the job.
-Beyond discussing the basic responsibilities and required skills for the job, the Robert Half blog post advised outlining your business policies (dress code, hours, breaks, etc.) to give the staffing firm representative an idea of your corporate culture and what kind of professional would succeed there.
+Good staffing companies want to help you find the best workers for your organization, and they won't be able to do that if you don't communicate clearly and thoroughly about your company, your position, and the type of person you want for the job.
+Beyond discussing the basic responsibilities and required skills for the job, specify any business policies (dress code, hours, breaks, etc.) as well to give the staffing firm representative an idea of your corporate culture and what kind of professional would succeed there.

 "When you feel you've clearly defined your needs, let the recruiter know," the author wrote.
 "He or she will start the search immediately."

-Depending on the types of positions a staffing firm would be helping you fill, you should be sure that employment-related legal details, like worker classification and payroll taxes, are taken care of.
-For temporary and temp-to-hire roles, the staffing firm is the official employer for tax purposes, so the company you choose should confirm that the workers you use are, in fact, employees and not independent contractors, Leverant noted.
+Depending on the types of positions a staffing firm will help you fill, check that employment-related legal details, like worker classification and payroll taxes, are taken care of.
+For temporary and temp-to-hire roles, the staffing firm is the official employer for tax purposes, so the agency should confirm that the workers you use are, in fact, employees and not independent contractors, Leverant noted.

-It may take some trial and error to find the right staffing company for your business, but once you've found one that provides high-quality service and high-quality workers, stick with it.
-The Robert Half post said that discussing new workers with your agency representative can help both you and the company with your future talent searches.
+It may take some trial and error to find the right staffing company for your business, but once you've found one that provides high-quality service and well-qualified workers, stick with it.
+In addition, discussing new workers with your agency representative can help both you and the company with your future talent searches.

 "Whether you tap into on-demand staffing solutions for unpredictable needs or traditional staffing solutions for predictable needs, always ensure you have staffing agencies who have proven themselves to be reliable, so you can focus on growing your business," Brustein added.